-Fat Transfer (Fat Grafting)
+Fat Transfer (Fat Grafting) in NYC

 Fat grafting, also known as fat transfer or fat injections, describes the procedure of transferring fat from areas with extra fat on the body to the areas that are lacking in volume.
 In plastic surgery, fat can be used in several ways.
 For reconstruction purposes, fat can be used as a graft to fill defects that are caused by scars or trauma.
 It can also correct problems that are congenital in nature (existing at birth).
 For cosmetic purposes, fat can be used to enhance lips, cheeks, buttocks, hips, and reduce the signs of aging in the face.